kenrmayfield/xigmanas-bastille-extension/README.md

  This is the XigmaNAS Bastille Extension to create and manage FreeBSD Jails/Containers.

+ For XigmaNAS x64 Version 12.x and Later.

+ Added Support for Version 14.2 on 12/25/2024.

 **Credits:**

  Christer Edwards (cedwards) Bastille, J.M.
 Rivera (JRGTH) XigmaNAS Add-on.